seng438-winter-2024/seng438-a4-Ruvaakaan/seng438-a4-group19.md

 **getLength() - negated double field lower - killed**

   Our test case with Range(3.0, 3.0) kills this mutation.
-The expected return value is 0.0 but the mutation returns 6.0.
+The length between these two bounds is 0.0.
+Therefore, the expected return value is 0.0.
+The mutation returns 6.0 which is caught by the test.

 **getCentralValue() - replaced double addition with multiplication - killed**